 According to Jan Fleischer, the National Film School’s script guru in London, a well told story needs to move through five distinct phases: Exposition, where we are introduced to the various elements of the story, Conflict, Crisis, Catastrophe, and finally Catharsis, as the story is brought to a definitive end.

-This is what Strindberg meant in his famous introduction to Miss Julie, where he wrote of his longing to see drama performed as if in front of a fourth wall.
-So seamless and confident are the performances and the direction here that you find yourself perched forever on the edge of your seat, watching as two families descend into all too avoidable tragedy.
+It’s a foot perfect realisation of Strindberg’s famous wish to see a drama performed as if in front of a fourth wall.
+So seamless and confident are the performances and the direction here, that you find yourself perched forever on the edge of your seat, watching as two families descend into all too avoidable tragedy.

 Robert McKee maintains that the reason that Bergman is one of the most important film makers of the 20th century is because he was one of its greatest scriptwriters.
-If A Separation is anything to go by, Asghar Farhadi might very well be heading down a similar path.
+A Separation strongly suggests that Asghar Farhadi has confidently taken up that mantle.

 Sign up for a subscription right or below, and I shall keep you posted every week with All the Very Best and Worst in Film, Television and Music!